 She stayed overnight in the hospital for further monitoring.

-“The doctors kept saying ‘Well you had a stroke, but we are still puzzled as to why.’
-They believed it was due to stress,” Tiffany said.
+“The doctors kept saying ‘Well you had a stroke, but we are still puzzled as to why.’”
+Tiffany said.

 Stress less, for a healthier you